-- the implementation of our business model and strategic plans for our business, technologies and products; - the rate and degree of market acceptance of any of our products or organic semiconductor technology in - general, including changes due to the impact of (i) new semiconductor technologies, (ii) the performance of organic semiconductor technology, whether perceived or actual, relative to competing semiconductor materials, and (iii) the performance of our products, whether perceived or actual, compared to competing silicon-based and other products; - the timing and success of our, and our customers', product releases; - our ability to develop new products and technologies; - our estimates of our expenses, ongoing losses, future revenue and capital requirements, including our our needs for additional financing; - our ability to obtain additional funds for our operations and our intended use of any such funds; - our ability to remain eligible on an over-the-counter quotation system; - our receipt and timing of any royalties, milestone payments or payments for products, under any current or future collaboration, license or other agreements or arrangements; - our ability to obtain and maintain intellectual property protection for our technologies and products and our ability to operate our business without infringing the intellectual property rights of others; - the strength and marketability of our intellectual property portfolio; - our dependence on current and future collaborators for developing, manufacturing or otherwise bringing our products to market; - the ability of our third-party supply and manufacturing partners to meet our current and future business needs; - our exposure to risks related to international operations; - our dependence on third-party fabrication facilities; - the impact of the COVID-19 pandemic and any future communicable disease outbreak on our business and operations; - our relationships with our executive officers, directors and significant stockholders; - our expectations regarding our classification as a "smaller reporting company," as defined under the - Securities Exchange Act of 1934, as amended (the "Exchange Act"), and an "emerging growth company" under the JOBS Act (as defined below) in future periods; - our future financial performance; - the competitive landscape of our industry; - the impact of government regulation and developments relating to us, our competitors or our industry; - other risks and uncertainties, including those listed under the caption "Risk Factors."
+- the implementation of our business model and strategic plans for our business, technologies and products; - the rate and degree of market acceptance of any of our products or organic semiconductor technology in - general, including changes due to the impact of (i) new semiconductor technologies, (ii) the performance of organic semiconductor technology, whether perceived or actual, relative to competing semiconductor materials, and (iii) the performance of our products, whether perceived or actual, compared to competing silicon-based and other products; - the timing and success of our, and our customers', product releases; - our ability to develop new products and technologies; - our estimates of our expenses, ongoing losses, future revenue and capital requirements, including our our needs for additional financing; - our ability to obtain additional funds for our operations and our intended use of any such funds; - our ability to remain eligible on an over-the-counter quotation system; - our receipt and timing of any royalties, milestone payments or payments for products, under any current or future collaboration, license or other agreements or arrangements; - our ability to obtain and maintain intellectual property protection for our technologies and products and our ability to operate our business without infringing the intellectual property rights of others; - the strength and marketability of our intellectual property portfolio; - our dependence on current and future collaborators for developing, manufacturing or otherwise bringing our products to market; - the ability of our third-party supply and manufacturing partners to meet our current and future business needs; - our exposure to risks related to international operations; - our dependence on third-party fabrication facilities; - the impact of the COVID-19 pandemic and any future communicable disease outbreak on our business and operations; - our relationships with our executive officers, directors and significant stockholders; - our expectations regarding our classification as a "smaller reporting company," as defined under the - Securities Exchange Act of 1934, as amended (the "Exchange Act"), and an "emerging growth company" under the JOBS Act (as defined below) in future periods; - our future financial performance; - the competitive landscape of our industry; - the impact of government regulation and developments relating to us, our competitors or our industry; - the restatement of previously issued financial statements; - the identified material weaknesses in our internal control over financial reporting and our ability to remediate those material weaknesses; and

+• other risks and uncertainties, including those listed under the caption "Risk Factors."

 These statements relate to future events or our future operational or financial performance, and involve known and unknown risks, uncertainties and other factors that may cause our actual results, performance or achievements to be materially different from any future results, performance or achievements expressed or implied by these forward-looking statements.
-Factors that may cause actual results to differ materially from current expectations include, among other things, those listed under "Risk Factors" and elsewhere in this Form 10-K.
+Factors that may cause actual results to differ materially from current expectations include, among other things, those listed under "Risk Factors" and elsewhere in this Amended Form 10-K/A.